Simon Whaley is a bestselling author, writer and photographer who lives close to the Welsh Borders in the beautiful county of Shropshire.

 The following images (@ 300dpi) can be downloaded from this online storage folder.

 Please credit both images as: Copyright © Simon Whaley.
 (Yes, he took the images himself, because he knows where to find the self-timer option on his camera.)

 Click here for access to an online storage folder containing hi-res copies of all of Simon’s book front covers.

 1. You’ve written several dog books.
 What’s your favourite breed?

 I think all dogs are great.
 Each breed has their own personality.
-Unfortunately I don’t have a dog at the moment, although the topic of conversation keeps cropping up!
+Unfortunately, I don’t have a dog at the moment, although the topic of conversation keeps cropping up!
 My current lifestyle means it’s not really practical to have a dog at present.
-But you’re at home all day writing – that’s perfect for a dog I hear you say.
+But you’re at home all day writing – that’s perfect for a dog, I hear you say.
 Actually, I’m not.
-As you can see from my website for writers, I also run/facilitate residential courses for writers, which takes me across the country, and I also get involved with press trips for some of the travel features I write, which can mean going away at short notice.
-Sorting out who to look after the dog on those situations isn’t always straight forward.
+As you can see from my website for writers, I also run/facilitate residential courses for writers, which takes me across the country, and I also get involved with press trips for some travel features I write, which can mean going away at short notice.
+Sorting out who to look after the dog in those situations isn’t always straightforward.

 As a family, we’ve had golden retrievers, because of their great nature, and One Hundred Ways For A Dog To Train Its Human was inspired by Bella, our last golden retriever, who reached the ripe old age of 16 ½ – which is quite an achievement for a retriever!
 Must have been the Shropshire air 😉